 Aseptic Conference Provides Solutions to Pharmaceutical Challenges

-It is a great honour and pleasure for me as Chair of the ISPE Board of Directors and Chair of the 2022 ISPE Aseptic Conference Program Committee to give you an overview of the upcoming conference including information about the knowledge that will be shared, a look at some of the speakers, and details about a few of the networking opportunities.
+It is a great honour and pleasure for me as the 2022-2023 ISPE Board Past Chair and Chair of the 2023 ISPE Aseptic Conference Program Committee to give you a first glimpse at the program and of the information and knowledge that will be shared at the conference.

-Building on the success of the conference in 2021, we have developed a program covering all the hot topics in Aseptic Processing: cell & gene therapy products, advanced therapeutic medicinal products (ATMPs), high potent processing, small scale and clinical manufacturing, barrier and isolator technology, single-use components, robotics in aseptic processing, Annex 1 revision and implementation strategies, and many more.
+Building on the success of the conference over the last decades, we have developed a program covering all the hot topics in Aseptic Processing: cell & gene therapy products, advanced therapeutic medicinal products (ATMPs), small scale and clinical manufacturing, barrier and isolator technology, single-use components, robotics in aseptic processing, Annex 1 revision and implementation strategies, cleaning and disinfection, training and many more.
+Several sessions will cover facility and process case studies from around the world.

 You will get answers to the following questions: